Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 - Currently Mininet doesn't do NAT out of the box.
 This means that your virtual hosts will be isolated from your LAN by default; this is usually a good thing, but means your hosts can't talk directly to the Internet unless you provide a means for them to do so.
+(Note the `nat.py` example demonstrates how to configure Mininet hosts for external connectivity, and the `hwintf.py` examples demonstrates how to add a physical interface to Mininet.)

 - Currently all Mininet hosts share the host file system and PID space;
   this means that you may have to be careful if you are running daemons